ballerina-platform/openapi-connectors/openapi/bitbucket/Module.md

 7. For more information, Refer this [link](https://developer.atlassian.com/bitbucket/api/2/reference/?utm_source=%2Fbitbucket%2Fapi%2F2%2Freference&utm_medium=302)

 ## Quickstart

-* Get Issue by ID
+To use the BitBucket connector in your Ballerina application, update the .bal file as follows:
+Add steps to create a simple sample

-Step 1: Import BitBucket module
+### Step 1 - Import connector
-First, import the `ballerinax/bitbucket` module into the Ballerina project.
+ Import the `ballerinax/bitbucket` module into the Ballerina project.
 ```ballerina
 import ballerinax/bitbucket;
 ```
-Step 2: Configure the connection credentials.
-Please follow the above mentioned configuration steps to obtain the tokens.
+### Step 2 - Create a new connector instance
 ```ballerina
 bitbucket:ClientConfig configuration = {
     authConfig: {